DIS Program Application

 Application Procedures and Criteria

-The deadline for the program beginning in January 2021 is July 1, 2020.
+The deadline for the program beginning in January 2022 is July 1, 2021.
 All candidates for the program beginning in January 2021 should submit an application through the Centralized Application for Advanced Placement for International Dentists (CAAPID) which is run by ADEA.
-The application cycle begins on March 5, 2020.
+The application cycle opens in March 2021.

 Applications are reviewed on a first-come, first-served basis with a review of complete applications first.
 It is strongly suggested that applicants complete the CAAPID application as early as possible to remain competitive.
 Traditionally the program fills by September.
 After the program fills, applications are reviewed for wait-list consideration.
 Interviews are a mandatory part of the application process.
 Applicants selected for an interview will likely be notified in writing during July/August, and interview sessions will take place in August.

 Applicants selected for admission to the program will be required to send a $3,500 initial deposit to hold a place in the class.
 Two additional deposits are required to maintain a position in the class.

 All applicants must apply through CAAPID and submit items directly to TUSDM.